arhom17/Capstone-Project/README.md

 The primary goal of this project was to build a hybrid content recommendation engine using callaborative and content-based filtering.
 To accomplish this, KNN and Neural Networks were used in a hybrid approach to achieve 81.5% predictive accuracy.

 Full commentary on this project is provided in the final paper.
-For access to this paper (those outside of UWEX), please contact me at 17arhomberg@gmail.com.

 # Project Directory